PayU/api-contract-validator/README.md

 ## What it does?
 Validating that your application responses are compatible with its API documentation should be never underestimated.

-And testing your Restful application is standing to its API documentation was never easier.
-Just by pointing to your Swagger or OpenAPIv3 file and adding one line to your integration tests, this validator can tell you whether or not your application stands to its contract.
+Testing your Restful application is standing to its API documentation was never easier.
+Just by pointing to your Swagger 2.0 or OpenAPIv 3.0 file and adding one line to your integration test, this validator can tell you whether or not your application stands to its contract.

 ## How to use?
 ***Chai.js***